About Us

 We are each microbial stewards, eco-celebrants, agents of community care, spiraling ever forward in this dance of life, our goal is to do so with ever growing purpose, to create positive relationships, rewild our lifeways and aid in the cultivation of decolonial futures for us all.

-When we first arrived in Éire, we breaking bread with new friends when a comrade from Ennis referred to everything we were sharing as being some “savage craic”, which felt like an induction to something very old, a birthing of something new — and a welcome home.
+When we first arrived in Éire, we were breaking bread with new friends when a comrade from Ennis referred to everything we were sharing as some “savage craic”, which felt like an induction to something very old, a birthing of something new — and a welcome home.

 llewyn máire